grammyjs/website/site/docs/guide/getting-started.md

 mkdir my-bot
 cd my-bot

+# Create a package.json to track our dependencies
+npm init -y

 # Set up TypeScript (skip if you use JavaScript).
 npm install -D typescript
 npx tsc --init